MonashMath/SCI1022/Git.md

 ### 1.11.1.
 Branching
 <a id="markdown-branching" name="branching"></a>

 One of the most powerful features of Git is its ability to make **branches**, which you can think of as complete self-contained copies of the project data.
-With a branch you can make your changes to the project in isolation from the main version of the project, and then merge your changes in only when they are done (see [Section XXX]()).
+With a branch you can make your changes to the project in isolation from the main version of the project, and then merge your changes in only when they are done.
 This is especially helpful when collaborating with other users; having a separate branch lets you make changes independently from other contributors, reducing the risk of accidental conflicts.
 Besides, for obvious reasons, when you collaborate in a third-party project, **it is very unlikely that you are allowed to directly push into the master version of the project**.
 In the previous section we were allowed to do that only because we were project owners.

 We will use the addition of a second image to the `README.md` file as an example of how to use Git branches.
 Our first step is to use `git checkout` with the `-b` option, which makes a new branch and checks it out at the same time: